aliciayuting/CascadeDocker/README.md

 Cascade has a key-value sharding structure.
 That allows users to store objects, and compute using user defined logic.
 The server nodes on Cascade start the service, and the client nodes can interact with Cascade via put/get operations, JAVA API, Python API, Fuse file system, and other user defined logic.

 ### Running Cascade
-- To start the Cascade service, you need to first run at least 4 Cascade server nodes to start the service.
+- To start the Cascade service, you need to first run 2 Cascade server nodes to start the service.
      1. Navigate to one of the server node configuration directory, using the command:
 ```cd ~/workspace/cascade/build-Release/src/service/cfg/n0```